build-trust/ockam/documentation/use-cases/end-to-end-encryption-through-kafka/README.md

     Alice then, locally, starts a sender (producer) for the `alice_to_bob` stream and a receiver (consumer) for the `bob_to_alice` stream.
 We now have two-way communication between Alice and Bob.

-    Alice uses the sender to initiate and authenticated key exchange with Bob.
+    Alice uses the sender to initiate an authenticated key exchange with Bob.

 5. End-to-end Secure Channel is established.
 Send messages to Bob and get their echoes back.